 It’s usually not intentional, but we can easily treat our spouse and those closest to us worse than a complete stranger.
 It’s as if we assume that they “know” we love them and respect them…so we don’t make it a priority to remind them regularly or to treat them with high regard.

 We can feel unloved even with a forgotten “please” or “thank you.”

-Our preschooler has helped to shed some light on this for me.
-We have taught him the importance of those words and will remind (hound) him to say them if he has “forgotten.”
+Our preschooler helped to shed some light on this for me.
+We had taught him the importance of those words and reminded (hound) him to say them if he has “forgotten.”
 Well, that lesson was quickly returned to us.
-So, if we “forget” to say please or thank you, he loves to remind us.
+So, if we “forget” to say please or thank you, he still loves to remind us.

 Here’s the interesting part…we rarely forget to use those words when speaking to him.
 It’s when my husband and I are speaking to each other that he reminds us of the missing words.

 We tend to drop these oh-so-important-words-we-teach-our-son when we speak to our spouse.
 Ouch.

 Do you know how valuable gratitude is?
 When my husband looks me in the eye and says “thank you,” for something I have done for him, I can feel his gratitude.
 I know that he is aware of the sacrifice or effort that was just made.
 When I ask him to do something in a kind tone with a “please” attached to it, he feels respected rather than nagged.

 There are a million contexts where these words can make a lasting difference in your marriage.
 Consider challenging yourself for a day or even a week–think like a preschooler and use those magic words, please and thanks, to transform your marriage.

 Yes.
 That means “not no.”